gmournos/quicksight-as-code/README.md

 ## Pipeline

 A simple pipeline in stack QuicksightCicdStack  is activated when commits happen in the master branch of this GitHub project.
 It is a simple proof-of-concept demonstrating the continuous delivery of QS artifacts.
-In a normal project, you would probably be running more complex pipelines; also, you would typically be running from a devops account and deploying the QS artifacts to your testing accounts.
+In a normal project, you would probably be running more complex delivery pipelines; also, you would typically be running from a devops account and deploying the QS artifacts to your testing accounts.

 ## Process